An Education for the Future we want to see

 For more than a century, Waldorf schools have approached rigorous academics through what children need most: warm relationships, purposeful rhythms, movement, practical arts, stories, and time in nature.
-Today’s research in developmental cognitive neuroscience and educational psychology increasingly confirms that these practices help children focus, remember, and thrive.
-Our goal as a school community is to inspire lifelong learners who will make meaningful and ethical contributions to our shared world.

 AT ITHACA WALDORF SCHOOL WE STRIVE…

-…To develop free human beings by awakening in the students clarity of thought, warmth of heart and strength of purpose.
+…To develop free human beings by awakening in the students clarity of thought, warmth of heart, and strength of purpose.

 The academic, artistic and practical lessons respect childhood, encourage healthy growth and engage students in the living world.

 Ithaca Waldorf School is located in the beautiful Finger Lakes region of upstate New York.
 Our curriculum is based on a time-tested and research-backed understanding of child development that supports a balance of intellectual, physical, and emotional growth.
-We nurture childhood and provide appropriate subjects and challenges for each age, from the start of the journey at age 3 and to the independent capstone project at age 14.
+We nurture childhood and provide the right subjects and challenges for each age, from the start of the journey at age 3 and to the independent capstone project at age 14.
 Our teachers emphasize imaginative play and outdoor time for our youngest students, and screen-free, multidisciplinary, project-based, increasingly-rigorous academics for our grades 1-8.
 All our programs are infused with art, music, innovation, joy, and community-building on our 80-acre farm campus.

 Li'l Sprouts Parent Child Class